The St. Johns River is the longest river in Florida. It is one of only a few rivers in the United States that flows from

 GREEN COVE SPRINGS is a quiet town that was an early resort for northerners.
 In 1947, 600 major U.S. Navy ships were mothballed at specially constructed docks on the river.
-Click on the photo for more information.
+Click on the photo for more about Green Cove Springs.

 PALATKA is located at a sharp bend in the river that is the unofficial boundary between "upriver" and "downriver".
 Its name is derived from the Seminole word for "cow crossing".
 Palatka is one of the oldest cities in Florida due to its strategic location on the river.
 It's where the big boats had to stop because the water got to shallow further upstream.
-Click on the photos for more information.
+Click on the photos for more about Palatka.